 The big question: how far can the sustainable business revolution go?
 Is it really possible to solve the major environmental and social challenges of our time via radical new business models that profitably internalize what we used to think of as negative externalities?
 Put another way, might sustainable businesses just be nibbling at the edges of major issues at best, or at worst, simply greenwashing?
 The Bard MBA believes that much must and can be accomplished within this new sustainable business paradigm, and our graduates are committed to driving it as far and as fast as is possible.

 By sustainable business, we mean companies that are organized for the purpose of solving social and environmental challenges.
 Of course, these businesses, whether for-profit or non-profit, must be financially successful.
 However, for these companies, profitable operation follows as a consequence of successful pursuit of mission, not as the primary goal of the organization.
 Examples from the energy field include the dogged pursuit by mission-driven entrepreneurs over the last few decades to develop competitive businesses in solar, wind, storage and electric vehicles.
 Consider Tesla.
 The company’s mission is to “accelerate the world's transition to sustainable energy”.
-Unwavering commitment to this mission has led to crushing success in the market, with the company stock value recently exceeding that of Exxon.
-Conventional car companies, despite investing hundreds of millions of dollars to enter the market, have largely failed to compete effectively with Tesla.
+Unwavering commitment to this mission led to crushing success in the market, with the company stock value recently exceeding that of Exxon.
+Conventional car companies have recently followed the path pioneered by Tesla, and on a much shorter time frame then many imagined possible, the world is transitioning away from gasoline-powered cars.
 The Tesla example is instructive, as it remains an imperfect company along many social and environmental dimensions, and has in particular faced charges of unfair labor practices.
 The journey from a profit-first company to a sustainable business is long and complex, particularly in a legal and regulatory environment that favors the former.

 From a governance perspective, Clif Bar provides a pioneering example.
 The company explicitly integrates five bottom lines: Employees; Community (other stakeholders); Planet; Brand Integrity, and the Business (long-run profitability).
 For major decisions, managers in charge of each objective hammer out agreements that yield benefits for the entire company.
 This is not a “quintuple-bottom-line” strategy.
 Rather it is an integrated bottom line approach.
 The working hypothesis is that advancing all five goals is best for the long-run health of the company, and neglecting any one of the five will weaken it.